chef/knife-openstack/README.md

 --------------------------

 Outputs a list of all available images available to the currently configured OpenStack Compute cloud account.
 An image is a collection of files used to create or rebuild a server.
 This data can be useful when choosing an image id to pass to the `knife openstack server create` subcommand.

+# TODO #

+This is a list of features currently lacking and (eventually) under development:

+* need an ohai plugin to populate `cloud` and `openstack` attributes
+* default flavor of '1'
+* fix support for not using `-S`, by listing it in the knife.rb instead
+* automate naming of nodes if `--node-name` is not passed
+* take either the flavor ID or the flavor name
+* take either the image ID or the image name
+* add `-G` support for security groups other than 'default'
+* add support for floating IPs
+* more information in `knife openstack image list`
+* get DNS names working
+* availability zones
+* test with Essex

 # License #